kryptokrona/kryptokrona-docs/getting_started/new_miner.md

 ### 5. Mobile Mining

+**Please note:** Using your mobile to mine TurtleCoin is not effective (could even be called a dumb idea) and should only be done for the lulz.

+1. Download Pickaxe from your App Store
+2. Select a Turtlecoin
+3. Go to settings and input your wallet and the address for whichever pool you want to use (including the port)
+3. Start Mining!

 ## Pools

 The guides listed above are for pool mining.
 Here are some of the TurtleCoin mining pools: